BJMCox/BJMCox/README.md

 - FlatPPL: probabilistic programming language developed with physics use cases as first class.
 The language describes a DAG encoding the model - this can be a likelihood, a posterior density, or a random sample.
 It quite intentionally does not encode analyses or algorithms - it is designed to hook in to a host language for these.
 If you are interested in getting involved, please drop me and/or Dr. Schulz an email.
 Currently in early development.

 ### Ongoing side quests:
+- Various Julia projects:
+  - ImportanceSamplers.jl
-- Deutsch lernen
+  - ImmutableRNGs.jl
-- Physics
+  - LinearTrees.jl
 - Whatever ML projects I cook up in my spare time (trees ftw)
-- Programming for GPU (so as to tailor methods towards this paradigm, e.g. branchless and fixed working memory)
+- Programming for GPU (so as to tailor methods towards this paradigm, e.g. branch-free, fixed working memory, fixed work units)

 ### Ask me about:
 - Time series modelling